With summer winding down in Lodi, now is a good time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Then use the vacuum to cautiously clean the metallic fins.
-These parts are also called condenser coils and divert heat away from your unit.
+Then run the vacuum to slowly clean the metallic fins.
+These parts are also referred to as condenser coils and move heat away from your unit.

-You need to be careful with these delicate coils.
-Misshapen or crumpled fins can influence efficiency.
+You need to be considerate of these fine coils.
+Warped or crinkled fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten misshapen fins.
-You can also get a fin comb from an appliance part store.
-A pro from Tokay should handle severe damage.
+Use a butter knife to straighten warped fins.
+You can also buy a fin comb from an appliance part website.
+A pro from Tokay should handle large amounts of damage.

 4. Clean the Inside

 After extracting the fan, pull out leaves and other yard litter.
-Then mop the inside of the system with a wet cloth.
+Then wipe the inside of the equipment with a wet sponge.

 The only coil cleaner you have to have is water.
-Use gentle pressure from a hose nozzle to rinse the fins, showering water from the inside out.
-Reinstall the fan once you’re done.
+Use gentle pressure from a hose nozzle to wash the fins, spraying water from the inside out.
+Reinstall the fan once you’re completed.

 5. Test Your Air Conditioner

-You can now restore power and turn your air conditioner back on.
-If it’s not operating like it should, give us a call at 209-257-3156.
+Now it’s time to restore power and turn your air conditioner back on.
+If it’s not working like it should, contact us a call at 209-257-3156.

 Related: Air Conditioner Service: Pay a Little Now, Save Later